alexastrum/balansea/README.md

 Balansea is a decentralized application (dApp) that allows users to accelerate hitting their mindfulness goals by leveraging the power of blockchain technology to incentivize and reward users for consistent daily mindfulness practice.

-Balansea uses Ethereum / L2 blockchains to capture liquidity, and direct it to our L2 of choice, which also stores achievements and rewards.
-We utilize LivePeer to store media, and EthStorage to store all other content.
-We use Livepeer to stream live or pre-recorded meditation sessions and the Chainlink VRF to generate random rewards for users.

 We have 2 rewards pool that are funded by a Balansea premium subscription.
 Premium status is tracked using Balansea's membership NFTs.

 The first pool is the daily rewards pool for our premium users.
 The second pool is a rewards pool for all our users, and it's formed by transfering unclaimed daily rewards from the first pool.

+Balansea uses Ethereum / L2 blockchains to capture liquidity, and direct it to our L2 of choice, which also stores achievements and rewards.
+We utilize LivePeer to store media.
+We plan to use EthStorage to store all other content.
+We use Livepeer to stream live or pre-recorded meditation sessions.
+We will use the Chainlink VRF to generate random rewards for the second pool users.

+We will use privacy-prserving ZK proofs (like ZKPass) for reputation and to qualify customers for rewards.

 To promote a deeper sense of community, Balansea has disruptive social features.
 Our first flagship feature is the ability for our premium members to author content and receive a 10% share of the rewards paid to the users that consume their content, but only if the users rate the content as helpful.